Why Use Modified Bitumen Roofing for Flat Roofs? (2026)

 Advantages of using modified bitumen

 • Durable and long-lasting: When installed correctly, seams are just as strong as the membrane itself.
-That means fewer leaks and repairs needed.
+Fewer leaks.
 Hell yeah.

 • Weather-resistant: Performs well in both freezing and sweltering conditions.
 It expands and contracts without cracking.